Part II: Identity Thesis

 W(x)=α(x)Wself-template(x)+(1α(x))Wmech(x)\mathcal{W}(x) = \alpha(x) \cdot \mathcal{W}_{\text{self-template}}(x) + (1 - \alpha(x)) \cdot \mathcal{W}_{\text{mech}}(x)

 The decisive point — the one the old scalar got wrong — is that α\alpha carries an argument.
-It is a field over entities, not a setting of the perceiver.
-A person can hold α(child)1\alpha(\text{child}) \approx 1 and α(spreadsheet)0\alpha(\text{spreadsheet}) \approx 0 at the same moment, and the interesting phenomena live in the shape of the field, not in any global average of it.
-Dehumanization is not a person becoming "more mechanistic" in general; it is α(target)0\alpha(\text{target}) \to 0 for one specific target while α(self)\alpha(\text{self}) and α(kin)\alpha(\text{kin}) stay high — a local collapse of the field.
-This is why the older account needed a bolt-on "other-model compression" to handle anger: in the field formulation it is just α(target)\alpha(\text{target}) driven down, and no extra machinery is required.
+A field over entities, not a setting of the perceiver.
+A person can hold α(child)1\alpha(\text{child}) \approx 1 and α(spreadsheet)0\alpha(\text{spreadsheet}) \approx 0 at the same moment, and the interesting phenomena live in the shape of the field, not its global average.
+Dehumanization is not a person becoming "more mechanistic" in general; it is α(target)0\alpha(\text{target}) \to 0 for one target while α(self)\alpha(\text{self}) and α(kin)\alpha(\text{kin}) stay high — a local collapse of the field.
+This is why the older account needed a bolt-on "other-model compression" for anger: in the field formulation it is just α(target)\alpha(\text{target}) driven down, no extra machinery.
 Part III develops this; Part IV uses the same field for gods and markets.

 Coupling and Gain

 The third axis, gain γ\gamma, is precision weighting: how much bottom-up signal overrides top-down prior.
-This is the mechanism the word "inhibition" was reaching for.
+This is the mechanism "inhibition" was reaching for.
 In mammalian cortex, what reaches integrative processing is sculpted by inhibitory gating; high prior-precision (low γ\gamma) lets top-down expectation dominate — stable, sometimes rigid, sometimes hallucinated from priors — while low prior-precision (high γ\gamma) lets signal flood in — vivid, sometimes destabilizing.
 The brain's measurement distribution (Part I) is set largely by γ\gamma.
-This is the axis the psychedelics literature is really about, and it is genuinely distinct from both α\alpha and κ\kappa: a flood of signal (high γ\gamma) can raise ascription, raise coupling, both, or neither, depending on what the flooding signal is.
+This is the axis the psychedelics literature is really about, and it is distinct from both α\alpha and κ\kappa: a flood of signal (high γ\gamma) can raise ascription, raise coupling, both, or neither, depending on what the flooding signal is.

 Contemplative practice, read through the old scalar, looked like "lowering inhibition."
-Read through the axes it is something more specific and more honest: trained, voluntary modulation of α\alpha and κ\kappa — choosing to grant interiority, choosing to let the modes couple — as opposed to the involuntary γ\gamma-flood of a psychedelic or the κ\kappa-lock of psychosis.
-The distinction the old account strained to draw between flexibility and looseness, between transcendence and derealization, is exactly the distinction between volitional control over (α,κ,γ)(\alpha, \kappa, \gamma) and their involuntary drift.
+Read through the axes it is more specific and more honest: trained, voluntary modulation of α\alpha and κ\kappa — choosing to grant interiority, choosing to let the modes couple — as opposed to the involuntary γ\gamma-flood of a psychedelic or the κ\kappa-lock of psychosis.
+The distinction the old account strained to draw between flexibility and looseness, transcendence and derealization, is exactly the distinction between volitional control over (α,κ,γ)(\alpha, \kappa, \gamma) and their involuntary drift.

 The Inhibition Coefficient (ι)hover to explore the spectrum from participatory to mechanistic perceptionι = 0 (participatory)ι = 1 (mechanistic)AnimismWorld alive, everything agentiveChildhood defaultPiaget's animistic stageι ≈ 0.30Evolutionary steady state (Exp 8)Cultural modulationReligious practice, contemplationScientific trainingMechanistic perception learnedPure mechanismInert matter, blind lawAffect Dimensions at ι = 0.30ValenceresponsiveflattenedArousalcoupled to worlddampenedIntegration (Φ)very highmodularEffective RankhighvariableCF Weightnarrative-richpresent-focusedSelf-Modelporous boundarysharp boundaryHigh ι reduces integration — the mechanistic worldview is genuinely less conscious (IIT)